 Vassar: Kaitlin Reed

-Washington & Lee: Melissa Derby
+Washington and Lee: Melissa Derby

 Wellesley: Maria Taha